 In Modern Mexico, Mexican, like the other "Mint" countries that are in the early stages of prosperity, there is a large gap between of wealthy and the poor, with a limited middle class.
-If you are planning to have a stopover in Mexico, here are some interesting facts about the country.
+If you are planning to have a stopover in the country, here are some interesting facts about Mexico.

 1.Mexico ranks as the fourth most bio-diverse country in the world

 The reason Mexico is so diverse is the the change in topography.
 Mexico’s costal lines are flat and green with vegetation, the north is rocky and dry, the south is humid and lush with many rainforests and biosphere reserves.
 Mexico is the home of 10%-12% of the world’s biodiversity with over 200,000 different species.
 Furthermore, Mexico ranks 1st in biodiversity in reptiles, 2nd in mammals, 4th in amphibians and 4th in flora.

 This and tons of more facts in the video below!

 2. Eight current US states used to belong to Mexico

 One of the most interesting facts about Mexico is that 8 of current States in US were actually part of Mexico.
 Former US president James K. Polk campaigned to expand the territory in the southwestern of the country.
 And when the Mexican government turned down the offer to buy the land, a war between Mexico and the USA started in 1846.
 Mexico lost the battle and had to sell the present-day US states of California, Nevada, Utah, Arizona, the western half of New Mexico, the west quarter of Colorado, and Wyoming's southwest corner.
 Before the war, Texas gained independence from Mexico and joined the union in 1845.